-BID FORM FOR 2022 AAU JUMP ROPE TOURNAMENT OR WORKSHOP
+BID FORM FOR 2023-2024 AAU JUMP ROPE TOURNAMENT OR WORKSHOP

 All licensed AAU Jump Rope Events must have prior approval of the AAU Jump Rope Executive Committee and be conducted in accordance with the AAU Jump Rope Rulebook.
+Athletes participating in licensed AAU Jump Rope events qualify to compete in the 2024 AAU Junior Olympic Games.